Drugs and alcohol testing

 - The cost of recruiting and training a replacement may be greater than the cost of allowing someone time off to obtain expert help.

-- Many people with an alcohol problem are able in time to regain full control over their drinking and return to their previous work performance.
+- Many people with an alcohol/drugs problem are able in time to regain full control over their drinking and return to their previous work performance.

-- It may be very difficult for people to admit to themselves or others that their drinking is out of control.
-They need to know that you will treat their drinking problem as a health problem rather than an immediate cause for dismissal or disciplinary action.
+- It may be very difficult for people to admit to themselves or others that their drinking is out of control or their weekend recreational drug use is impacting on their fitness for work during the week.
+They need to know that you will treat their drinking/drugs problem as a health problem rather than an immediate cause for dismissal or disciplinary action.

-- If employees’ drinking is a matter of concern, they should be encouraged to seek help from their GP or a specialist alcohol agency.
+- If employees’ drinking/drugs use is a matter of concern, they should be encouraged to seek help from their GP or a specialist addiction agency.

-- Drug or alchol addiction or misuse is not considered to be a disability unless they have ill health effects as a result of this such as liver failure.
+- Drug or alcohol addiction or misuse is not considered to be a disability unless they have ill health effects as a result of this such as liver failure.

-A model workplace alcohol policy would cover the following areas.
+A model workplace alcohol policy should cover the following areas:

-How does the company expect employees to behave to ensure that their alcohol / drug consumption does not have a detrimental effect on their work?
+The Rules – How does the company expect employees to behave to ensure that their alcohol/drug consumption does not have a detrimental effect on their work?

-Do the rules apply in all situations or are there exceptions such as prescribed medications with side effects?
+Special Circumstances – Do the rules apply in all situations or are there exceptions, such as prescribed medications with side effects?

-Statement which identifies what the company’s tolerance level is and the circumstances and arrangements for testing of employees for alcohol / drug levels.
+Monitoring – Statement which identifies what the company’s tolerance level is and the circumstances and arrangements for testing of employees for alcohol/drug levels.

-A statement assuring employees that any alcohol /drug problem will be treated in strict confidence.
+Confidentiality – A statement assuring employees that any alcohol/drug problem will be treated in strict confidence.

-A description of the support available to employees who have problems because of their drinking / substance misuse.
+Help – A description of the support available to employees who have problems because of their drinking/substance misuse.

-A commitment to providing employees with general information about the effects of drinking alcohol / taking drugs on health and safety.
+Information – A commitment to providing employees with general information about the effects of drinking alcohol/taking drugs on health and safety.

 - Find out if you have a problem.